 A C-section is the surgical delivery of a baby that involves making incisions in the mother's abdominal wall and uterus.
 Generally considered safe, C-sections do have more risks than vaginal births.
-Plus, you can come home sooner and recover quicker after a vaginal delivery.
+Plus, moms can go home sooner and recover quicker after a vaginal delivery.

-However, C-sections can help women at risk for complications avoid dangerous delivery-room situations and can save the life of the mother and/or baby when emergencies occur.
+But C-sections can help women who are at risk for complications avoid dangerous delivery-room situations and can be a lifesaver in an emergency.

 C-sections are done by obstetricians (doctors who care for pregnant women before, during, and after birth) and some family physicians.
 Although more and more women are choosing midwives to deliver their babies, midwives of any licensing degree cannot perform C-sections.

 - the baby is in breech (feet- or bottom-first) or transverse (sideways) position in the womb (although some babies can be turned before labor begins or delivered vaginally using special techniques)

 - the baby has certain birth defects (such as severe hydrocephalus)

 - the mother has problems with the placenta, such as placenta previa (when the placenta sits too low in the uterus and covers the cervix)

 - the mother has a medical condition that could make a vaginal delivery risky for herself or the baby (such as HIV with a high viral load or an active case of genital herpes)

 - some multiple pregnancies

-- the mother previously had surgery on her uterus or a C-section (although many such women can safely have a vaginal birth after a C-section, called a VBAC)
+- the mother previously had surgery on her uterus or an earlier C-section (although many such women can safely have a vaginal birth after a C-section, called a VBAC)

-Some C-sections are unexpected emergency deliveries performed when complications arise with the mother and/or baby during pregnancy or labor.
-An emergency C-section might be required if:
+Some C-sections are unexpected emergency deliveries done when complications arise with the mother and/or baby during pregnancy or labor.
+An emergency C-section might be done if:

 - labor stops or isn't progressing as it should (and medicines aren't helping)